dmytrolobov/mystem/readme.txt

 == Copyright ==

-MyTheme is distributed under the terms of the GNU GPL
+MyStem WordPress Theme, Copyright 2018 Wow-Company MyStem is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by